Andresblz/Combinatorics-Generator-JFLAP/README.md

 Output (in `output.txt`):

 ```
-a
-b
-c
-aa
-ab
+a b c aa ab
 ```

+In this version of the program, lambda cannot be entered automatically, so it will have to be imported manually into JFLAP.

 ## Implementation